nsknojj/notebook_task/readme.md

 It will open your default browser.
 Now you can try to upload a big file in your notebook.

 ![image](images/updemo.png)
-## Design - How The Plugin Works
+## Design - How Big File Upload Works
 ### Prototype: [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload)
 It has provided a jquery front end in which **chunked file upload** has been implemented, and a php back end to handle chunked file.
-All I need to do is transplanting the front end, and building a back end handler with tornado framework based on the given php server.
+It provides a series of api, such as **stop** and **abort**.
+You can define your own callback functions for **add**, **progress**, etc.  All I need to do is transplanting the front end, and building a back end handler with tornado framework based on the given php server.
 ### The Front End & Back End of Jupyter Notebook
 * Notebook's back end is built with tornado framework.
 You can see all the url handlers in *notebook/services*.
 Handlers in *notebook/services/contents* are related to uploading, downloading, saving and other functions we don't concern.
 * What I call front end are those webpages, scripts and style sheets.